-PathWave FPGA 2020 uses Doxygen 1.8.13.
+PathWave FPGA uses Doxygen 1.8.13, which is licensed under the GNU LGPL license.
 For more information or to receive a copy of the source code for Doxygen, visit http://support.keysight.com

 Doxygen license

 Copyright © 1997-2018 by Dimitri van Heesch.